mdn/browsercompat/docs/draft/views.rst

           specifications.name.(lang or en), with title based on sections.name.(lang or en) or feature.name.(lang or en).
-        * Add the second column: A span with class "spec-" + specification-statuses.mdn-key, and the text specification-statuses.name.(lang or en).
+        * Add the second column: A span with class "spec-" + maturities.mdn-key, and the text maturities.name.(lang or en).
         * Add the third column:
-          specification-statuses.notes.(lang or en), or empty string
+          maturities.notes.(lang or en), or empty string
     4. Close the table, and add an edit button.
 3. Create the Browser Compatibility section:
     1. Add The "Browser compatibility" header